The Four Fundamental Forces of Nature are Gravitational force, Weak Nuclear force, Electromagnetic force and Strong Nuclear force.

 The weak and strong forces are effective only over a very short range and dominate only at the level of subatomic particles.

 Gravity and Electromagnetic force have infinite range.
 Let’s see each of them in detail.

-- Gravitational Force – Weakest force; but infinite range.
-(Not part of standard model)
+- Gravitational Force – Weakest force; but has infinite range.
+(Not part of the standard model)

 - Weak Nuclear Force – Next weakest; but short range.

 - Electromagnetic Force – Stronger, with infinite range.

 - Strong Nuclear Force – Strongest; but short range.

 The gravitational force is weak but very long-ranged.
 Furthermore, it is always attractive.
 It acts between any two pieces of matter in the Universe since mass is its source.